-Powered by solar or batteries, this auto darkening welding helmet comes with a sensitive ADF to prevent any flashing and allowing you to work in environments that have light.
+Powered by solar or batteries, this auto-darkening welding helmet comes with a sensitive ADF to prevent any flashing, which allows you to work in environments that have light comfortably.

-The welding helmet has four auto darkening cartridges namely; optical class, variations in luminous transmittance, angle dependence of luminous transmittance, and diffusion of light for great optical clarity.
+The welding helmet has four auto-darkening cartridges, namely; optical class, variations in luminous transmittance, angle dependence of luminous transmittance, and diffusion of light for great optical clarity.
 Providing a large viewing field of 12.5 square inches.

 - A large viewing field area of 3.74 x 3.34 inches with 4 arc sensors.